Thank you to everyone who took part in the Tiny Forest Tree Survey!

-The Tiny Forest Tree Survey is here!
-It is taking place during 6 – 19 October 2025.
+The Tiny Forest Tree Survey took place during 6 – 19 October 2025.
 It is a simple survey, measuring and identifying trees at the 290+ Tiny Forests across the UK.

 What does the Tiny Forest Tree Survey involve?